Kerstin Meyer: Career

 Meyer was a member of the ensemble of the Hamburg State Opera from 1958 to 1960 and 1964 to 1969.
 At the instigation of its director Rolf Liebermann she moved more into modern repertory, which was not as she had intended, expecting she would sing more Strauss parts.
 Nonetheless, she found that modern works gave her opportunities to act distinct from the typical contralto or mezzo roles, "usually witches or princesses or gypsies or boys, roles where you never get the man!"
 As well as appearing as Carmen in the production staged by Wieland Wagner and conducted by Sawallisch in 1959, she created in Hamburg the roles of Mrs. Claiborne in Gunther Schuller's Die Heimsuchung (The Visitation) in 1966, Alice Arden in Alexander Goehr's Arden Must Die in 1967, and Gertrude in Humphrey Searle's Hamlet in 1968.
 One of her most important roles was Gluck's Orfeo which she sang in three consecutive Stockholm Festivals at Drottningholm, and at the 1959 Vancouver Festival.
-She also sang Dorabella opposite Elisabeth Soderstrom as Fiordiligi there.
+She also sang Dorabella opposite Elisabeth Söderström as Fiordiligi there.
 She was engaged in the 1959/60 season at both La Scala in Milan and as Carmen at the Metropolitan Opera, after performances as Eboli, conducted by Herbert von Karajan, and Ulrica at the Vienna State Opera the previous May.

-In 1960, Meyer made her debut at the Royal Opera House in London as Didon in Les Troyens, alongside Jon Vickers and Josephine Veasey, and the same year as Ulrica and Bradamante in Alcina during a short residency by the Stockholm company.
+In 1960, Meyer made her debut at the Royal Opera House in London as Didon in Les Troyens, alongside Jon Vickers and Josephine Veasey, and the same year as Ulrica and as Bradamante in Alcina during a short residency by the Stockholm company.
 There she performed the title role of Der Rosenkavalier by Richard Strauss and Klytemnestra in Elektra in 1975 and 1976.
 In György Ligeti's Le Grand Macabre, she created the roles of Amando and Spermando in 1978.

 Her career also included regular visits to other major opera houses of Europe and the U.S. and a number of concert tours to Australia, the Far East, and the Americas.
-She appeared in the title role of Gottfried von Einem's The Visit of the Old Lady at Glyndebourne in the British premiere in 1974, and also in the German premiere at the Bavarian State Opera in 1975.
+She appeared in the title role of Gottfried von Einem's Der Besuch der alten Dame at Glyndebourne in the British premiere in 1974, and also in the German premiere at the Bavarian State Opera in 1975.
 Early in her career Meyer had realized her vocation; "I was supposed to give these people [the audience] pleasure, so that made me realise what my job was.
 And I knew then, as I now know, that my work was taxing but stimulating and full, yes, full of joy."